 Most of Europe, the Middle East, Central and South America, and parts of Asia and Africa follow the civil law tradition.
 The civil law system is a judge-driven process.
 Judges guide fact-finding, work with the parties and their lawyers to frame legal issues, and tailor proceedings to the specific issues in the case.
 In many civil law countries, there is no distinct pretrial phase or discovery process, and the “trial” often unfolds over weeks or months in a series of hearings.
 The judge is responsible for gathering and evaluating evidence, calling and questioning witnesses, and selecting experts.

 Even though civil law judges have always had a significant role in directing case progress, modern JCM practices have been embraced by many civil law countries, particularly in Europe, as a means to increase court efficiency.
 In 2021, the International Institute for the Unification of Private Law (“UNIDROIT”) and the European Law Institute produced the Model European Rules of Civil Procedure — rules that fully embrace JCM.
 These model rules provide an excellent example of how JCM principles can be incorporated into a civil law system.
-A description of the rules can be found by clicking the tab below.

-Model European Rules of Civil Procedure
+Click Here: Model European Rules of Civil Procedure

 The Model Rules can apply to the resolution of domestic and cross-border disputes in most civil matters and contain many JCM principles.
 Rules 2 and 6 require the parties, their lawyers, and the judge to cooperate to promote the fair, efficient, proportionate, and speedy resolution of the case.